KT

 5400 Range Patterns (A5) Block Length-locked # patterns like +33162######, with schedule + coverage safety rail

-5300 STIR/SHAKEN Trusted Allow Carrier PASSED attestations can allow through lower-confidence heuristic/ML suspicion
+5300 STIR/SHAKEN Authenticated Allow Carrier-authenticated caller ID can allow through lower-confidence heuristic/ML suspicion while explicit blocks still win first

 5000 Recently Dialed Allow Numbers you called in the last 24h — they're probably calling back